 Plan Approval and Report

-In December 2011, Stanford’s Board of Trustees gave concept approval to the $438 million Stanford Energy System Innovations (SESI) program, which is a collection of operationally distinct projects designed to meet the university’s energy demand while reducing greenhouse gas emissions and water consumption.
-SESI represents a significant transformation of the university from 100 percent fossil-fuel-based cogeneration to a more efficient electric heat recovery system.
-SESI will result in immense benefits for Stanford University in the years to come.
-When completed, the current set of projects anticipated under the SESI program will reduce campus greenhouse gas emissions by 50 percent, save 18 percent of campus potable water, open up the energy supply platform to future technologies, enable the campus to better manage its power portfolio, and yield utilities savings.
+In December 2011, Stanford’s Board of Trustees gave concept approval to the Stanford Energy System Innovations (SESI) project, which is a collection of operationally distinct initiatives designed to meet the university’s energy demand while reducing greenhouse gas emissions and water consumption.
+SESI represents a significant transformation of the university from 100% fossil-fuel-based cogeneration to a more efficient electric heat recovery system and will result in immense benefits for Stanford in the years to come.
+The SESI project has reduced campus greenhouse gas emissions by 64% from peak levels, and saved 18% of campus potable water, in its first year of operation.
+These savings will continue to increase as the project opens up the energy supply to future technologies and enables the campus to better manage its power portfolio by incorporating renewables.